-Service/Item Cost

-DataFix - preparation, printing and \$41,245.00

-mailing of kits @\$2.45 per unit

-Canada Post business return mail for \$12,867.00

-13,719 residents @ 0.83 per unit

-including tax

-Business Reply Mail (returns received \$1,832.00 + (estimated and ongoing

-and return to sender mail).
-Fee for cost as returns are received)
+Service/Item Cost DataFix - preparation, printing and mailing of kits @\$2.45 per unit \$41,245.00 Canada Post business return mail for 13,719 residents @ 0.83 per unit including tax \$12,867.00 Business Reply Mail (returns received and return to sender mail).
+Fee for returned mail \$0.95 per unit \$1,832.00 + (estimated and ongoing cost as returns are received) Total \$55,944.00

-returned mail \$0.95 per unit

-Total \$55,944.00

 Based on these numbers, the VBM portion of the upcoming 2021 general election is estimated to cost \$279,720.
-If the City was to eliminate unsolicited mass mailing to all eligible electors, including the 40% plus who do not typically vote, this would result in a minimum cost savings of \$112,000..
+If the City was to eliminate unsolicited mass mailing to all eligible electors, including the 40% plus who do not typically vote, this would result in a minimum cost savings of \$112,000.
 Such savings may not be realized in the 2021 election given the change in election processes will require an intense communications plan including, but not limited to, more advertising.

-To further illustrate, the Office of the City Clerk surveyed 38 Canadian cities with a population of 100,000 or above.
+The Office of the City Clerk surveyed 38 Canadian cities with a population of 100,000 or above.
 Of those, fifteen provide vote by mail options as listed below.
 St. John's is the only municipality within that group that provides mass mailing to all electors on the voters list.
 Voters in the other 14 municipalities are required to register to receive VBM kits.
 Only five of the fifteen cited below do not restrict to those with special needs.

 Canadian City Vote By Mail (Y/N) Availability Mass Circulation of VBM kits to All Registered Voters Registration /Application Requirement for VBM Kits Available with restrictions, i.e. physical disability, absent, etc. Available to all upon request

 Toronto, ON Υ N Υ

 Calgary, AB Υ N Υ

 Ottawa, ON Υ N Υ

 Edmonton, AB Υ N Υ

 Winnipeg, MB Υ N Υ

-Vancouver,

-BC Υ N Υ
+Vancouver, BC Υ N Υ

 Surrey, BC Υ N Υ

 Laval, QC Υ N Υ

 Saskatoon, SK Υ N Υ

 Regina, SK Υ N Υ

 Richmond, BC Υ N Υ

-Abbotsford,

-ВС Υ N Υ
+Abbotsford, BC Υ N Υ

 Whitby, ON Υ N Υ

 Kelowna, BC Υ N Υ

 St. John's, NL Υ Υ N